gitter-badger/HTML_CSS_style_guide/README.md

 <p><span class=”blue”>This is village88.com<span>, where I learn how to code faster and cleaner.</p>
 ```

-11) HTML has block elements that have default css properties such as padding and margin and will always move to the next line such as div, h1, h2, h3, h4, h5, h6, p, table, form, frameset, ul, ol.
-Meanwhile, inline elements such as a, img, input, span and textarea are displayed in one line but cannot be placed directly inside the body element, they must be within block elements.
+***11) HTML has block elements that have default css properties such as padding and margin and will always move to the next line such as div, h1, h2, h3, h4, h5, h6, p, table, form, frameset, ul, ol.
+Meanwhile, inline elements such as a, img, input, span and textarea are displayed in one line but cannot be placed directly inside the body element, they must be within block elements.***

 **Bad Coding:**
 ```html